csc-training/geocomputing_course/materials/htc.md

 :::{admonition} Parallel programming
 :class: warning
 Parallel programs are typically parallelized with the MPI and/or OpenMP standards or using GPUs.
 In this course we are focusing on making use of multiple CPUs and dealing with so called "embarrasingly/naturally/delightfully parallel" tasks.
-If you are interested in more advanced topics, please check our [CSC training calender](https://www.csc.fi/en/training#training-calendar).
+If you are interested in more advanced topics, please check our [CSC training calendar](https://www.csc.fi/en/training#training-calendar).
 :::

 ## Using multiple cores

 ### In-built multi core support

 First thing to check, is if the software you are using has built-in support for using multiple CPUs/cores.
-For command line tools, look for `-n(umber of)_cores`, `-c(ores/pu)`, `-j(obs)`, `-t(hreads)` or similar .
+For command line tools, look for `-n(umber of)_cores`, `-c(ores/pu)`, `-j(obs)`, `-t(hreads)` or similar.

 Some example geospatial tools with built-in multi CPU support:
 * GDAL, e.g. `gdalwarp -multi -wo NUM_THREADS=val/ALL_CPUS ...`